 Avoid advertising.
 Branding a widget is acceptable and important, but advertising takes away valuable space from content.
 Presence on a user’s Dashboard is a privilege.
 Use the back of the widget for information that isn’t vital to the widget’s purpose, such as branding, licensing information, and copyright notices.

 Position your widget’s Close button over the top left of your widget.
-The default location of the close button may appear to be floating off to the side of a widget with transparency around its edges.
-If this is the case with your widget, reposition the close button so that it’s located over the widget itself and doesn’t feel disconnected.
+The default location of the Close button may appear to be floating off to the side of a widget with transparency around its edges.
+If this is the case with your widget, reposition the button so that it’s located over the widget itself and isn't disconnected.

 Support clipboard interaction whenever possible.
-People often expect to be able to copy and paste content between applications and widgets.
+People often expect to be able to copy and paste content between apps and widgets.

 For developer guidance, see Dashboard Programming Topics.